timhanlon/bedtime/README.md

 Note: this does not currently work in the playground, due to `nuxt dev playground` overriding the `rootDir`.

+## Syntax Highlighting

+Syntax highlighting is provided by [Nuxt Shiki](https://github.com/nuxt-modules/shiki), and can be configured via the `shiki` key in your `nuxt.config.ts`.

 <!-- ## Quick Setup

 Install the module to your Nuxt application with one command: